Emii-lia/sloc-rs/README.md

 ## License

-This project is licensed under the MIT License (or whichever license you prefer).
+This project is licensed under the MIT License